"The greatest good you can do for another is not just to share your riches but to reveal to him his own."

 Effective support requires:

-Seeing potential: The King looks at someone and sees who they could become, not just who they are right now.
-He spots the gifts people haven't claimed yet.
+Seeing potential: The King looks at someone and sees who they could become, not who they are right now.
+He spots the gifts people have not claimed.

-Believing: The King has faith in people's ability to grow and develop.
+Believing: The King has faith in people's ability to grow.
 His belief in them helps them believe in themselves.

 Creating space: The King gives people room to try, fail, and learn.
-He doesn't hover or rescue them from every difficulty.
+He does not hover or rescue them from every difficulty.

 Challenging: The King pushes people beyond their comfort zones.
 Growth requires challenge.

 Celebrating: The King acknowledges progress and achievement.
-He helps people see how far they've come.
+He helps people see how far they have come.
 He praises and encourages them.

 Support and rescue are not the same thing.
-The King doesn't do for people what they can handle themselves.
-He gives them what they need to figure it out and get better at it on their own.
+The King does not do for people what they can handle themselves.
+He gives them what they need to figure it out on their own.

 The difference between support and codependency matters.
 True support builds strength and independence.
 The King asks: "Am I helping this person grow, or am I keeping them needy?"